 - b) they directly support the plant(s) and the stakes or supports are no higher than the North parking lot fence (5') and consist of materials that are no heavier than 2x2s.
 U and T posts are also permissible.
-An exception is made only for bean poles and bean teepees, which may be no more than 7 1⁄2' tall. - c) orange plastic construction fencing, or similar support material, is not permitted.
+An exception is made only for bean poles and bean teepees, which may be no more than 7 1⁄2' tall. - c) orange plastic construction fencing, or similar support material, is not permitted. - d) hose reels, sound devices, bird houses, bird baths and solar lights are not permitted.

-2. Materials:
+F. Materials:

-- a) Plastic: Plastic plant protectors may be used to enclose INDIVIDUAL plants, not groups of plants.
+- 1. Plastic: Plastic plant protectors may be used to enclose INDIVIDUAL plants, not groups of plants.
 Plastic may NOT be more than 2' high.
-Walls-o-Water and plastic milk jugs are recommended. - b) Tunnels or Row Cover Structures: Row covers that otherwise comply with the rules may be used but must not be wider than 4' or higher than 3'. - c) Row Cover Material: Only Remay or non-plastic row cover material can be used. - d) Hail Protection: Wire mesh hardware cloth is strongly recommended.
+Walls-o-Water and plastic milk jugs are recommended. - 2.
+Tunnels or Row Cover Structures: Row covers that otherwise comply with the rules may be used but must not be wider than 4' or higher than 3'. - 3.
+Row Cover Material: Only Remay or non-plastic row cover material can be used. - 4.
+Hail Protection: Wire mesh hardware cloth is strongly recommended.
 Hail cloth or sun screen cloth is also permitted.
 Earth tone (green or brown) fabric sold as hail cloth must be horizontally installed no more than 5' high and must be well secured.
 Hail cloth should not extend down the sides of the plants.
-For esthetic reasons, black or white hail cloth is not allowed, and any hail cloth protection which is higher than 3' cannot cover more than one-quarter of the gardener's plot. - e) Ground Cover: Landscape fabric that is breathable and water permeable is allowed; impermeable plastic material is not.
+For esthetic reasons, black or white hail cloth is not allowed, and any hail cloth protection which is higher than 3' can not cover more than one-quarter of the gardener's plot. - 5.
+Ground Cover: Landscape fabric that is breathable and water permeable is allowed; impermeable plastic material is not.
 Mulch is preferred for weed management.
 (See II(F)(3)(c) below.)

-F. Soil Amendments and Mulches:
+G. Soil Amendments and Mulches:

-- 1. Polymers: Polymers are not allowed as a soil amendment because they do not decompose and cannot be removed by future gardeners. - 2.
-Fertilizers: Commercially sold fertilizers and soil amendments are permitted so long as they are worked into the soil and do not result in a raised bed or plot.
+- 1. Polymers: Polymers are not allowed as a soil amendment because they do not decompose and cannot be removed by future gardeners. - Fertilizers: Commercially sold fertilizers and soil amendments are permitted so long as they are worked into the soil and do not result in a raised bed or plot.
 Manure used in gardens must be aged (no odor).
 Homemade compost is not permitted.